3 Steps to Starting an After School Karate Martial Arts Program

 1. Develop a Curriculum for Students

+First things first.
+Make sure you’re investing in good quality karate uniforms for your kids.
+Instead of having your parents buy the uniform online, buy yourself karate uniforms in bulk and resell them to parents.
 One of the first things you’re going to need to do is develop a special curriculum for your after school students.
 Why a special instructional course for these students?
 Simple, they’re coming in on a steady basis and they’re not coming in outside of those course hours.
 You need to make sure that they learn everything necessary in these courses, since they won’t be coming in by themselves on Sundays to catch up.
 Since you’re going to be working with a progressive course style (instead of starting anew every day), you’ll want to lay out your lessons so that they gradually build on one another.
 That way, you’ll start with a group of “fresh” students, and by the end of the 6-8 week course, they’ll be ready to enter into your business’s regular class schedule.

 2. Talk with Local Schools to Give Free Demonstrations